 - Sprinkles, optional

-I bake the pumpkin bars in a 10×15-inch jelly roll pan.
-This is a bit larger than a 9×13-inch pan and therefore allows that pumpkin bars to remain slightly thinner than if you were to bake them in a 9×13-inch pan.
+A 10×15-inch jelly roll pan is a bit larger than a 9×13-inch pan and therefore allows that pumpkin bars to remain slightly thinner than if you were to bake them in a 9×13-inch pan.

-But if you’re feeling like going homemade all the way, add the cream cheese and butter to a mixing bowl, beat to smooth and combine them, then add confectioners’ sugar, vanilla, and a pinch of salt to help offset the sweetness of the frosting.
+- Add the confectioners’ sugar, vanilla, and a pinch of salt to help offset the sweetness of the frosting.

 If you don’t have molasses on hand, it’s not absolutely essential to this recipe.
 I personally love the flavor of it so wouldn’t skip it, and it’s also a staple in many other pumpkin desserts, but can be omitted here and the recipe will still work out.